optimoveproductintegration/Web-SDK-Integration-Guide/Webpage Pop-ups/README.md

 <br/>

 ## <a id="option2"></a>Webpage Pop-Up: Option 2 (Callback)
 If you prefer, you can override Optimove's (Option 1: Default) webpage pop-up functionality in order to serve the popup yourself.
-This means, you will be able to retrieve the marketer's message/HTML coming from Optimove campaign and display it in your website according to your own popup/banner functionality (see [Webpage Pop-ups Callback Functions and Options](#webpage-pop-ups-function)).
+This means, you will be able to retrieve the marketer's message/HTML coming from Optimove campaign and display it in your website according to your own popup/banner functionality (see [setRealTimeOptions() Definitions](#rt-def)).
 <br/>

 <a id="rt-code-snippet"></a>**setRealTimeOptions() code snippet:**